-Begin with the light duties: for example, make a cup of tea, dust, do the washing up.
+Begin with the light duties: for example, make a cup of tea, dusting, do the washing up.
 You should aim to increase your activity so that by 6 weeks you are back to doing your normal housework.
-It is safe to lift a kettle but be sensible and only fill it with the water you need.
+It is safe to lift a kettle but be sensible and avoid heavy items for a while.